 - Our eight-member Board is composed of seven independent directors and Symantec’s CEO.

 - Only independent directors serve on the Audit, Compensation and Leadership Development, and Nominating and Governance Committees.

 - We strive to maintain a diverse Board composition so as to accurately reflect the concerns of stockholders.

-In evaluating director candidates, the Nominating and Governance Committee considers the extent to which each candidate contributes to the range of talent, skill, and expertise appropriate for the Board, as well as the candidate’s integrity, business acumen, diversity, (including race, ethnicity, and gender specifically), availability, independence of thought, and overall ability to represent the interests of Symantec’s stockholders.
+In evaluating director candidates, the Nominating and Governance Committee considers the extent to which each candidate contributes to the range of talent, skill, and expertise appropriate for the Board, as well as the candidate’s integrity, business acumen, diversity, (including race, ethnicity, and gender specifically), availability, independence of thought, and overall ability to represent the interests of our stockholders.
 Symantec stockholders, current directors, and company management can nominate candidates to serve on the Board.

 The Nominating and Governance Committee bears primary responsibility for corporate responsibility issues.
 It receives regular briefings on Symantec's corporate responsibility objectives and performance and oversees the company’s compliance with legal requirements and ethical standards.